StephaneFeniar/Lottery-BestCombination/README.md

 #### Context

-This analysis has been inspired by [OneWinner.me](http://www.onewinner.me/fr/faq-fr.html) and [Using ML To Pick Your Lottery Numbers](http://nbviewer.ipython.org/url/www.onewinner.me/en/devoxxML.ipynb) of [C.Bourguignat](https://twitter.com/chris_bour).
+This analysis has been inspired by [OneWinner.me](http://www.onewinner.me/fr/faq-fr.html) and [Using ML to pick your Lottery Numbers](http://nbviewer.ipython.org/url/www.onewinner.me/en/devoxxML.ipynb) of [C.Bourguignat](https://twitter.com/chris_bour).

 The goal is the same but the approach is different.
 Instead of using crowdsourcing, we'll analyse past draws results.